all

 What is TensorFlow?

-TensorFlow is an open-source machine learning library created by the Google Brain team.
-Its initial release was in 2015, and it is written in Python, C++, and CUDA.
+TensorFlow is an open-source machine learning library created by the Google Brain team, first released in 2015 and written in Python, C++ and CUDA (NVIDIA's toolkit for running code on graphics cards).

-Similarly to PyTorch, TensorFlow also has a high focus on deep neural networks and enables the user to create and combine different types of deep learning models and generate graphs of the model’s performance during training.
-Even though it is a Python library, in 2017, TensorFlow additionally introduced an R interface for the RStudio.
+Like PyTorch, TensorFlow is built around deep neural networks: it lets you create and combine different types of deep learning model and generate graphs of a model's performance during training.
+And although it began life as a Python library, in 2017 TensorFlow added an R interface for RStudio, widening its reach beyond the Python crowd.

 blue arrow to the left